-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, our Board has affirmatively determined that the following five directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Adelgren, Outland, Parker, and Wilkinson and Ms. English, as well as Mr. Reilly, who passed away in August 2014.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, our Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
+Adelgren, Outland, Parker, and Wilkinson and Mses.
+English and Merrick.
 In making this determination, our Board found that none of these directors or nominees for director had a material or other disqualifying relationship with us.
 Mr. Gladstone, the chairman of our Board and our chief executive officer, and Mr. Brubaker, the vice chairman of our Board and our chief operating officer and assistant secretary, are not independent directors by virtue of their positions as officers of the Company or our Adviser or their employment by our Adviser.